johnny-co/home-assistant-konnected-tutorial/README.md

 You must select the checkbox "Don't ask again for this network" and tap "Yes".
 Failing to do so might well cause your Android phone to revert automatically to your home network (without warning), thus preventing communication with the Konnected board.

 You now have the options to configure Zones and Sensors in the Konnected app.
-You only need to do so if you plan to register your board with the Konnected Cloud, which is only necessary if you plan to integrate it into Samsung's SmartThings.
+You ONLY need to do so if you plan to register your board with the ST/Konnected Cloud, which is only necessary if you plan to integrate it into Samsung's SmartThings.

 The decision is up to you: the device can be operated in the SmartThings and Home Assistant ecosystems concurrently.
 If you choose to do so, consider taking a screenshot of your configuration page, in order to ensure it is consistent with the Home Assistant configuration you will specify in the next step.

 ## Step 2 - integration

-A. Configure the Konnected integration.
+Configure the Konnected integration.

+* Prior to adding konnected integration to HA, it is recommended to configure konnected.io to a static IP.

 Start this process in the Home Assistant UI by selecting "Configuration", then "Integrations", then "Konnected.io".
 After you provide your Konnected username and password, HomeAssistant must create one device for each board you have.